DNAstack/wdl-ci/README.md

 3. If test inputs/outputs are defined for a changed task, submit a test workflow for each changed task
 4. For successful tests, update task digests in the configuration file.
 Task digests are used to detect changes to tasks; a digest represents the last state of a task where all tests passed.

-If any step of the action fails, the check will fail; however, if some task tests succeed, the digest of those tasks will still be updated such that only failing tests will be rerun with further pushes/updates.
+If any step of the action fails, the check will fail; however if some task tests succeed, the digests for those tasks will still be updated such that only failing tests will be rerun upon subsequent pushes.

 # GitHub action usage